andrewHoban/code-review/README.md

 ## Overview

 This agent analyzes pull requests and provides structured feedback for Python and TypeScript code.
-It uses a multi-agent pipeline architecture with specialized agents for code analysis, style checking, test analysis, and feedback synthesis.
+It uses a single LLM-based agent that performs comprehensive code review using direct reasoning, applying review principles for correctness, security, performance, design quality, and test coverage.

 ## 🚀 Quick Start: Deployment